On This Page:

 - Some conditions other than cancer can cause high CA 19-9 levels.

-- The CA 19-9 test cannot be used to diagnose or screen for pancreatic cancer.
+- The CA 19-9 test cannot be used to diagnose or screen for pancreatic cancer by itself.
 Instead, doctors often use it to judge a treatment’s success.

 When Is the CA 19-9 Test Performed?

-Patients get the test after a confirmed pancreatic cancer diagnosis.
+Levels of CA 19-9 may be measured as part of a panel of biomarkers to detect the disease early from a blood test.
+Patients may also get the test after a confirmed pancreatic cancer diagnosis.
 If the CA 19-9 level was raised before treatment, patients may be tested during and after treatment to judge success.

 Why Is the CA 19-9 Test Given?